fadelsew02/cjarvis/README.md

 This directory contains the trained AI models used by CJARVIS to enhance its capabilities.
 The models are implemented using Python-based AI/ML libraries and play a crucial role in answering user questions, managing schedules, and more.

 ### bot/
-This directory contains the source code for the Whatsapp bot, making CJARVIS usable within Whatsapp groups or for direct interaction with the bot on Whatsapp.
+This directory contains the source code for the Telegram bot, making CJARVIS usable within Telegram groups or for direct interaction with the bot on Telegram.

 ## Purpose